 In a 2015 study by Nielsen, 66 percent of respondents were willing to spend more money with a brand committed to social responsibility.
 Across all industries, consumers are especially concerned with ethically sourced goods.
 But for many companies in the supply chain, sourcing remains one of the most difficult processes to audit and keep track of.
 Not only does this hinder a company’s ability to ensure ethical practices, but it also makes the sourcing process less efficient and more expensive than it needs to be.
-However, many businesses are turning to eSourcing tools and procurement software to solve this issue.
+However, many businesses are turning to eSourcing software, procurement tools and procurement software to solve this issue.

 What is e-Sourcing and How is it Different From eProcurement?